kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 ## Constraints

 1. Seven-Segment Display & Controls
-- Must have waterproof controllable display viewable in the daylight (At least 2000 millicandelas at a 60 degree viewing angle or 1.68 Lumens [12] [13]) and from the road capable of showing number of open parking spots
+- Must have waterproof controllable display viewable in the daylight (1000 nits for daylight or 3426 total Lumens [8]) and from the road capable of showing number of open parking spots
 - Must have a microcontroller with at least a 14 Digital output PINs, RX/TX PINs, and capable of connecting a external wireless communication module to connect to the
-- Must have a power circuit for switching display LEDs on/off using power from separate subsystem
+- Must have a power circuit rated for switching display LEDs on/off using microcontroller output PIN voltage and power from separate subsystem

 2. Outdoor Physical Sign/Stand
 - Must be large enough to hold controllable display and static text viewable from the road
 - Must be able to withstand reasonable weather requirements (storm, mid to heavy wind, etc.)

 3. Weatherproofing
-- Must protect Seven-Segment display controls at least partially from dust and water
+- Must protect Seven-Segment display controls from dust and water (Note: This design will be handled by the sign power subsystem)
-- Must be mountable on interior of Physical Sign